lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   With the 'pair_style' named 'lj/cut/tip4p/long', atoms
+    With the *pair_style* named *lj/cut/tip4p/long*, atoms
     interact through both a Lennard-Jones (LJ) potential and through Coulombic interactions.
 This pair style is specific to four points water models, and automatically accounts for the additional massless site.
 The six numbers are, respectively,

     -  **1 -** the atom type for the oxygen O of the tip4p water,
     -  **2 -** the atom type for the hydrogen H of the tip4p water,
     -  **3 -** the OH bond type,
     -  **4 -** the HOH angle type,
     -  **5 -** the distance from O atom to the massless charge (here 0.105 Ångstroms is set by the TIP4P/epsilon water model),
     -  **6 -** the cutoff (here of 12 Ångstroms).

 .. admonition:: About cutoff in molecular dynamics
     :class: info

     The cutoff of 12 Ångstroms applies to both LJ and Coulombic interactions, but in a different way.
-For LJ 'cut' interactions, atoms interact with each others only if they are separated by a distance smaller than the cutoff.
-For Coulombic 'long', interaction between atoms closer than the cutoff are computed directly, and interaction between atoms outside that cutoff are computed in the reciprocal space.
+For LJ *cut* interactions, atoms interact with each others only if they are separated by a distance smaller than the cutoff.
+For Coulombic *long*, interaction between atoms closer than the cutoff are computed directly, and interaction between atoms outside that cutoff are computed in the reciprocal space.